Theodore Agnew, Baron Agnew of Oulton: Treasury/Cabinet Office Minister

-Resignation

 On 24 January 2022, Agnew resigned as Minister of State for Efficiency and Transformation after strongly criticising the government's failure to tackle billions of pounds worth of fraud in the Coronavirus Bounce Back Loan Scheme.
 Agnew said "a combination of arrogance, indolence and ignorance" was "freezing the government machine".
 Agnew accused the government of making "schoolboy errors" through giving loans to more than 1,000 companies which were not trading when the pandemic happened.